SplittedSpace/redox-zmk-config/README.md

-# redox-zmk-config
-ZMK configuration for wireless Redox keyboard
+# ZMK Firmware for Redox keyboard